 When considering race as the protected attribute in the ACS datasets, the reduction in disparate impact is generally smaller than with sex, but reaches around 20\% across all settings at virtually no loss in accuracy.
 For settings where sex is the protected attribute, there is an interesting difference in the results on the ACS Income vs the ACS Employment datasets.
-On ACS Income, the largest reduction in DI ($\approx 80\%$) is obtained with the unaware logistic regression model (consistent with, but slightly exceeding, the lower bound of Section~\ref{ss:aware_LR}, see footnote~\ref{fn:acs_inc_bound}).
-In contrast, on ACS Employment, the largest reduction of DI (also $\approx 80\%$) corresponds to the unaware gradient boosted trees.
-This result can be explained by two effects that can be observed in Figure~\ref{fig:acs_dbr}.
-First, logistic regression with the protected attribute can yield much higher disparate impact than other models like gradient boosted trees, as shown in Section~\ref{ss:aware_LR}.
+On ACS Income, the largest reduction in DI ($\approx 80\%$) is obtained with the unaware LR model (consistent with, but slightly exceeding, the lower bound of Section~\ref{ss:aware_LR}, see footnote~\ref{fn:acs_inc_bound}).
+In contrast, on ACS Employment, the largest reduction of DI (also $\approx 80\%$) corresponds to the unaware GBM.
+This result can be explained by two effects that are observable in Figure~\ref{fig:acs_dbr}.
+First, aware LR can lead to particularly high disparate impact, as discussed in Section~\ref{ss:aware_LR}.
 This effect is particularly pronounced when sex is the protected attribute.
-For instance, in the case of the ACS Income dataset, the logistic regression model leads to a disparate impact that exceeds the base rate difference in the data (indicated by the red line).
-Second, in the ACS Employment dataset, the logistic regression model with sex as the protected attribute actually results in higher positive classification rates for women than for men, suggesting that women may have stronger predictive features for employment than men.
-As a result, the change in disparity between men and women is more noticeable in logistic regression than in GBM (see Figure~\ref{fig:acs_dbr}), even though the absolute DI values change less (see Figure~\ref{fig:scatter_results}).
+For instance, in the case of the ACS Income dataset, the LR model leads to a disparate impact that far exceeds the base rate difference in the data (indicated by the red line).
+Second, in the ACS Employment dataset, the LR model with sex as the protected attribute actually results in higher positive classification rates for women than for men, suggesting that women may have stronger predictive features for employment than men.
+As a result, the change in disparity between men and women is more noticeable with LR than with GBM (see Figure~\ref{fig:acs_dbr}), even though the absolute DI values change less (see Figure~\ref{fig:scatter_results}).
 This difference between ACS Employment and ACS Income can be attributed to the lower base rate differences in the former (see Table~\ref{tab:datasets}).